-Australian Partner Visa Online Tips for Success- Free Printable for Nailing It
+Australian Partner Visa Online Tips for Success- Free Printables for Nailing It

 Getting started with the Australian Partner Visa:

 Having been there, done that and got the t-shirt in lovely Victoria, I thought I’d help any other unmarried partner visa applicants with my experience of the Australian partner visa online application.
 Also, can you tell I was excited to get to Uluru?

 Here’s something very important to think about.
 Are you a couple with 1 half in Australia and 1 half in another country?
 If you apply for the visa from abroad, you will not be able to be live together in Australia until the visa is granted, and that often takes 2 years+.
 Eighteen months is actually a pretty short partner visa processing time.
 That’s a long wait!
 Are you prepared?

 Also read all the confusing departmental info on spouse visa requirements and try not to let it drive you bananas.

 - Tips for a smooth partner visa application process

 - How to obtain records from your social media and phone

 - What I wish I’d known before I paid the fee

 - Downloadable printable to help make this huge task easier